PFAS in Coastal Waters

 PFAS Research and Engagement Work

-Students (seen in the photo), from the Duke University Engage program, joined the White Oak Waterkeeper in sampling, for PFAS, the surface water up and down stream of Maysville on the White Oak River (2022).
+Students (seen in the photo), from the Duke University Engage program, joined the White Oak Waterkeeper in PFAS sampling in the surface water up and down stream of Maysville on the White Oak River (2022).

-In the samples taken by Coastal Carolina Riverwatch in the White Oak River, we found that the surface waters around Maysville NC did not have any detectable levels of PFAS.
+In the samples taken by Coastal Carolina Riverwatch in the White Oak River, we found that the surface waters around Maysville NC did not have any detectable levels of PFAS, as of the summer of 2022.

 In this unprecedented initiative, over 130 US waterways have now been tested for PFAS.